Agricultural Marketing Service, USDA.

 Fees for Classification Under the Cotton Statistics and Estimates Act of 1927

 The user fee charged to cotton producers for High Volume Instrument (HVI) classification services under the Cotton Statistics and Estimates Act (7 U.S.C.
 473a) was $1.35 per bale during the 2001 harvest season as determined by using the formula provided in the Uniform Cotton Classing Fees Act of 1987, as amended by Public Law 102-237.
 The fees cover salaries, costs of equipment and supplies, and other overhead costs, including costs for administration, and supervision.
-These changes will be made effective July 1, 2002, as provided by the Cotton Statistics and Estimates Act.
+It is anticipated that the proposed changes, if adopted, would be made effective July Start Printed Page 193581, 2002, as provided by the Cotton Statistics and Estimates Act.

-This final rule establishes the user fee charged to producers for HVI classification at $1.45 per bale during the 2002 harvest season.
+This proposed rule establishes the user fee charged to producers for HVI classification at $1.45 per bale during the 2002 harvest season.

 Public Law 102-237 amended the formula in the Uniform Cotton Classing Fees Act of 1987 for establishing the producer's classification fee so that the producer's fee is based on the prevailing method of classification requested by producers during the previous year.
 HVI classing was the prevailing method of cotton classification requested by producers in 2001.
-Therefore, the 2002 Start Printed Page 36502producer's user fee for classification service is based on the 2001 base fee for HVI classification.
+Therefore, the 2002 producer's user fee for classification service is based on the 2001 base fee for HVI classification.

 The fee was calculated by applying the formula specified in the Uniform Cotton Classing Fees Act of 1987, as amended by Public Law 102-237.
 The 2001 base fee for HVI classification exclusive of adjustments, as provided by the Act, was $2.22 per bale.
 An increase of 2.51 percent, or 6 cents per bale increase due to the implicit price deflator of the gross domestic product added to the $2.22 would result in a 2002 base fee of $2.28 per bale.
 The formula in the Act provides for the use of the percentage change in the implicit price deflator of the gross national product (as indexed for the most recent 12-month period for which statistics are available).
 However, gross national product has been replaced by gross domestic product by the Department of Commerce as a more appropriate measure for the short-term monitoring and analysis of the U.S. economy.